aavotins/HiQBioDiv_EGVs/docs/04-RawGeodata.md

 With the publication of continuous aerial laser scanning data for the territory of Latvia (https://www.lgia.gov.lv/lv/digitalie-augstuma-modeli-0), various high-resolution (1 m and higher) digital surface models (DSM) and digital elevation models (DEM) have been developed.
-Since the input data is the same in all cases, the values of these (corresponding) models are identical across almost the entire territory of the country.
-However, airborne laser scanning data (1) is not available for the entire territory of the country, and (2) there are differences between the models in terms of filling (availability of values) outside inland waters and (3) filling of water bodies themselves.
+Since the input data was the same in all cases, the values of these (corresponding) models were identical across almost the entire territory of the country.
+However, airborne laser scanning data (1) was not available for the entire territory of the country, and (2) there were differences between the models in terms of filling (availability of values) outside inland waters and (3) filling of water bodies themselves.
-However, for areas covered by data on land, the values are almost identical (Pearson's correlation coefficients between the DEMs developed by LU ĢZZF, LVMI Silava, and LĢIA are greater than 0.999999).
+However, for areas covered by data on land, the values were almost identical.
+Pearson's correlation coefficients between the DEMs developed by LU ĢZZF, LVMI Silava, and LĢIA were greater than 0.999999.

-The arithmetic mean between the DEMs developed by LU ĢZZF and LVMI Silava, prepared in the University of Latvia project "Improvement of sustainable soil resource management in agriculture", was used as the base DEM.
-The resolution of this DEM is 1 m, which is not necessary for species distribution modeling input data, therefore the layer is designed to correspond to the reference 10 m raster.
+The two DEMs (LU ĢZZF and LVMI Silava) were combined (arithmetic mean) within the University of Latvia project "Improvement of sustainable soil resource management in agriculture: E2SOILAGRI", was used as the working DEM.
+The resolution of this DEM is 1 m, which is too detailed for species distribution modeling input data, therefore the layer was designed to correspond to the reference 10 m raster.

-When comparing the projected DEM with the reference, there are clearly distinguishable areas where there is no data.
+When investigating the combined DEM, there were clearly visible areas with no data.
 This has been solved by using the DEM with a resolution of 10 m developed by Māris Nartišs (LU ĢZZF) in 2018, which covers the entire territory of Latvia without gaps.
-To prevent sharp edges from forming in the fill areas (smooth transitions), an arithmetic mean layer was created, covering the entire territory of Latvia and matching the reference raster.
+To avoid sharp edges and ensure smooth transitions, we created an arithmetic mean layer covering all of Latvia and aligned to the reference raster.

 A slope layer has also been created from this raster, which is designed in